 The Australian Fashion Council (AFC) are leading a consortium with members from Charitable Recycling Australia, Queensland University of Technology, Sustainable Resource Use and WRAP to create Australia’s first National Clothing Product Stewardship Scheme.

 This world class initiative aims to improve the design, recovery, reuse and recycling of textiles, providing a roadmap to 2030 for clothing circularity in Australia in line with National Waste Policy Action Plan targets.

-The $1 million grant was announced on the 15th November 2021 by the Hon.
-Sussan Ley MP and the Hon.
-Trevor Evans MP, Assistant Minister for Waste Reduction.
+A $1 million grant was announced on the 15th November 2021 by the Hon.
+Sussan Ley MP Minister for Environment and the Hon.
+Trevor Evans MP, Assistant Minister for Waste Reduction at the time.
 The grant was awarded through the National Product Stewardship Fund, which was launched following the first ever Industry Roundtable on Clothing Textile Waste hosted at Parliament in May 2021.

 The Scheme will deliver three key stages, launching in November 2021 and ending in March 2023: Mapping the current state through data & material flow analysis and stakeholder engagement to inform Scheme design; Co-developing the Scheme with industry through testing and building the evidence base; and operationalising the Scheme to be ready for a phased, national roll-out.